 Ahead Of 2020, Microsoft Unveils Tool To Allow Voters To Track Their Ballots

-From checking in at a polling place on a tablet, to registering to vote by smartphone, to using an electronic voting machine to cast a ballot, computers have become an increasingly common part of voting in America.
+From checking in at a polling place on a tablet to registering to vote by smartphone to using an electronic voting machine to cast a ballot, computers have become an increasingly common part of voting in America.

 But the underlying technology behind some of those processes is often a black box.
 Private companies, not state or local governments, develop and maintain most of the software and hardware that keep democracy chugging along.
 That has kept journalists, academics and even lawmakers from speaking with certainty about election security.